Zwukiii/Zwukiii/README.md

-Hi 👋 My name is Alen Smlatic
+Hi 👋 My name is Alen
 =============================

 I am a first-year Computer Science student with a keen interest in coding, machine learning, and developing robust applications.
 Eager to expand my knowledge and expertise.